Entanglement distillation from Gaussian input states by coherent photon addition: Conclusion

-\section{CONCLUSION}
+From simple analysis above, we proof in principal that CPA operation can increase the entanglement between Gaussian states.
+The difference between Eq.
+(3) and Eq.
+(6) shows that CPA operation can act on squeezed vacuum state which CPS operation can not.
+We know that the squeezed vacuum state is a very useful state, so CPA operation should be more useful than CPA operation.
+Furthermore, we may combine CPS and CPA process together, such as CPS then CPA or CPA then CPS, to study some new phenomenon.

+\section{Conclusion}

-In conclusion, we firstly put forward a CPA protocol which allows one to increase the entanglement between Gaussian states.
-This non-Gaussian operation can generate similar non-Gaussian states whit CPS even the initial state is squeezed vacuum state.
-And the realization of CPA can make the further studies of combining CPS and CPA.
+In conclusion, we present an experimental scheme of CPA, which allows us to increase the entanglement between two-mode Gaussian state.
+This non-Gaussian operation can generate similar non-Gaussian states with CPS process, even through the initial state is squeezed vacuum state.
+And the realization of CPA makes it possible to do further studies on combining CPS and CPA.
+Further more, the coherent parameter $\mu$ of our setup can be easily adjusted by rotating the polarization of pump pulses of BBO, which make us possible to study the decoherence property of adding one photon to two-mode Gaussian states from coherent photon addition to normal photon addition continuously.
 The final non-Gaussian CPA states can in principle be used as a starting point for a "Gaussification" procedure \cite{ei04}.
-The experimental setup we put forward here is simple and realizable under current technique.
-It is useful for Gaussian entanglement distillation, and it is also one of the key steps for long-distance quantum communications with continuous variables.
+The experimental setup we put forward here is realizable under current technique.
+It is useful for Gaussian entanglement distillation, and it is also one of the key steps for long-distance quantum communications with QCV.

-\section{ACKNOWLEDGEMENT}
+\section{Acknowledgement}

 The authors thank Ai-Ping Fang and Yang Yang for interesting and helpful discussion.
-This work was funded by the National Fundamental Research Program, National Natural Science Foundation of China (Grant No. and Grant No. 10774117).
+This work is supported by the Fundamental Research Funds for the Central Universities, the National Fundamental Research Program (2010CB923102) and National Natural Science Foundation of China (Grant No. 11004158, 10774139, 11074198, and 60778021).